 If any of that sounds familiar, you are not alone.
 A lot of IT managers are actively looking for alternatives that fit internal service teams better, especially if the goal is to keep everything closer to Teams and reduce platform overhead.

-In this guide, we’ll break down why IT teams move away from Zendesk and what to look for in a solution that is easier to run, easier to adopt, and easier to justify.
+In this guide, we will look for Zendesk alternatives and what to look for in a solution that is easier to run, easier to adopt, and easier to justify.

 Common reasons why you might seek Zendesk alternatives